Skip to content

 • StaticTilemapLayerCache snapshot path when the driver exposes a logical framebuffer

-• Player actor with gravity, stairs/climb behavior, and map collision
+• Player actor with gravity, stairs/climb behavior, and manual tilemap collision

 • Scene arena + owned layer entities